nickserv/danamccurdy.com/_posts/2013-05-19-greenbrook-sanctuary.md

 ---

 Awash in my senses,
-I let go of words;
+I let go of words.

 Nailed to the moment,
 I have no poetry.

 Mind abandoned,
 the moment is the poem.

 ____________________

 Geese,
-Following each other's wing,
+following each other's wing,
-Write calligraphy,
+write calligraphy,
-Adrift in the sky.
+adrift in the sky.